igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 4. Select an Expectation type.
 See [Available Expectations](#available-expectations).

 5. Complete the mandatory and optional fields for the Expectation.
-A recurring [validation schedule](/cloud/schedules/manage_schedules.md) will be applied automatically to your Expectation,
+A recurring [validation schedule](/cloud/schedules/manage_schedules.md) will be applied automatically to your Expectation.

 6. Click **Save** or click **Save & Add More** and then repeat steps 3 through 6 to add additional Expectations.